EvelynTromp/McGillPrereqsGraph/README.md

 - [ ] Improve the code quality and structure.
 - [ ] Add more error handling and logging.
 - [ ] Add more documentation and comments.

+(Thank you to the amazing Henri Lemoine (https://github.com/henri123lemoine) for helping me with organizing this repository!)